 To register for any of the above mentioned courses or for more information use the contact information posted above.

-Lowest Emergency First Aid Course Prices
+Lowest Prices for Emergency First Aid Courses in Edmonton

 Edmonton First Aid offers the least expensive emergency first aid courses in Edmonton.
 Rates include taxes, certificates, St Mark James registration fees, and use of training manuals and equipment.
 Trainees don’t have to worry about additional expenses during training.